-Power BI Conditional column generate a new column based on the condition that we specify.
-For example, creating an appraisal column based on the employee performance etc. In this article will show you, How to add Conditional Column in Power BI with example.
+Power BI Conditional column generates a new column based on the condition that we specify — for example, creating an appraisal col based on employee performance, etc. Let me show you how to add a Conditional Column with an example.

-How to add Conditional Column in Power BI
+How to add a Conditional Column in Power BI

-In order to add conditional column, please click Edit Queries option under the Home tab.
+Please click the Edit Queries option under the Home tab.

-Clicking Edit Queries option will open a new window called Power Query Editor.
-In this example, we are going to use the Sales column.
+Clicking the Edit Queries option opens a new Power BI Power Query Editor window.
+In this example, we are going to use the Sales col.

 First, go to Add Column Tab.
 Under this tab, you can see the Conditional Column button.
-You can use this button to add the conditional column on this table.
+You can use this button to add the conditional col to this table.

-Clicking the Conditional Column button will open the following window.
+Clicking the Power BI Conditional Column button opens the following window.

-We changed the Column name as Rating.
-Next, we selected the Column name as Sales
+We changed the name to Rating.
+Next, we selected the Column name Sales

-Next, we selected the Operator as greater than, and value as 3000.
-Within the Values or Output text box, either you can give the static values or you can select the column.
+Next, we chose the Operator as greater than and the value as 3000.
+Within the Values or Output text box, you can either give the static values or select the col.

-We added the first Rule – If Sales is greater than 3000 then return Excellent inside the rating Column.
-Next, click Add rule button to add new rule
+We added the first Rule – If Sales are greater than 3000, then return Excellent inside the rating.
+Next, click the Add Rule button to add a new rule.

-You can use the ….. button to move selected Rule to up and down, or you can delete it as well.
-For now, we are leaving as it is, and click OK button
+You can use the ….. button to move the selected Rule up and down, or you can delete it as well.
+We are leaving it as it is and clicking the OK button.

-From the below screenshot, you can see the new column with the information that we specified in the conditional column.
-Next, hit Close & Apply option under the Home tab to apply these changes.
+From the screenshot below, you can see the new col with the information we specified in the previous step.
+Next, hit the Close & Apply option under the Home tab to apply these changes.

-Now you can see the new column called rating under the SQL Employees table
+Now you can see the new Power BI Conditional Column called rating under the SQL Employees table.